Jim Sciutto

 Inquire below to book Jim Sciutto

-Anchors & Correspondents
+News Anchors and Correspondents

 Commentators / Pundits